LUS Projects

 Northeast Transmission Line

 As part of the Moss Street Substation project, transmission lines connecting to the new substation will supply power to the area through the new Moss Street Substation.
 Transmission route was finalized in 2020.
 Pole design is complete, awaiting final property purchases.
-Contract for construction will be awarded mid-2024.
+Contract for construction will be bid mid-2025.

-• Start date – begin construction Summer 2024 – pending servitude acquisition, anticipate completion in 14 months
+• Start date – begin public bid process Summer 2025 – anticipate completion in 14 months

 • Progress – 100% completion of design phase